Ecology and Plant Sciences

 4. Transport of magnesium and heavy metals into the plant vacuole.

-Prof. Steinberger Yosef
+Prof. Emeritus Steinberger Yosef

 1. Terrestrial ecosystem, dynamics and diversity of soil biota of arid, semiarid and agroecosystems.